aisingapore/ai-practitioner-handbook/book/6-modelling/eval-metrics.md

 2. Root Mean Square Error (RMSE)

-   Square root of MSE, used when MSE value is too big for comparsion
+   Square root of MSE, recommends to use when MSE value is too big for comparsion

 3. Mean Absolute Error (MAE)

    Similar to Mean Square Error (MSE) but taking sum of absolute value of error.
 MSE gives larger penalization to big prediction error as compare to MAE.

+<u>Considerations</u>

-MSE, RMSE, MAE are not very useful when comparing against different models when outliers that is presented very extreme.
+MSE, RMSE, MAE are not very useful when comparing against different models when outliers that is presented are very extreme.

 4. R2